 CAREER OUTLOOK AND OPPORTUNITIES

 The median annual wage for psychologists was $77,030 in May 2017 but highest 10 percent earned more than $124,520.
 School Psychologists on average make $56,302 in Grand Rapids, Michigan, according to Glassdoor.
 The overall employment of psychologists is projected to grow 14 percent from 2016 to 2026, which is faster than the average for all occupations.
 There is a critical shortage at both the state and national level for psychologists of all disciplines and school psychologist is listed on the "100 Best Jobs" and the #2 Social Services job as report by U.S. News.
 Graduates of this program become School Psychologists.

 Why Study School Psychology at Grand Valley?

 - Innovative.
 The program offers a comprehensive, progressive curriculum designed to create leaders and innovators in the field of education.

 - Collaborative.
-The School Psychology M.S. program is connected to state projects, field experiences, and national standards in which our students participate through high-quality and meaningful experiences.
+The program is connected to state projects, field experiences, and national standards in which our students participate through high-quality and meaningful experiences.

 - In-Demand.
 There is a critical shortage at both the state and national level for psychologists of all disciplines, with faster than average job growth; and school psychologist is listed on the "100 Best Jobs" report by U.S. News.